Arun's Data Analytics (ADA) Lab @ UCSD

 Recent ADALab News

-• New!
-1/24: Our paper on studying and benchmarking the impact of categorical duplicates on ML, part of the SortingHat project, is accepted to VLDB 2024!
+• 1/24: Our paper on studying and benchmarking the impact of categorical duplicates on ML, part of the SortingHat project, is accepted to VLDB 2024!

-• New!
-11/23: Our paper on Saturn, on an optimized system to run finetuning / transfer learning of multiple large DL models / LLMs is accepted to VLDB 2024!
+• 11/23: Our paper on Saturn, on an optimized system to run finetuning / transfer learning of multiple large DL models / LLMs is accepted to VLDB 2024!

 Full list of lab news items here: News.